wooksjs/wooksjs/docs/guide/why.md

 - When using TS it's not clear how exactly type the request (Is it still `IncomingMessage`?
 Is `Express.Request`?
 What's the difference?);
 - Request object always appears in middlewares and handlers and may be accidentally linked to some persistent object -> memory leaks.

-## What's the difference with Wooks
+## What's the difference with Wooks?

 Wooks with the help of **composable functions** (hooks) solves the problem of parsing/fetching data on demand.
 When you need a parsed body you call composable function that will parse it for you.
 Same for cookies.
 Same for everything.